 Welcome to our beginners guide on how to read racing form.

 It’s a well-known fact that horse racing has always been one of the most popular markets in sport to place a bet on.
-In the UK alone horse racing is multibillion pound industry, and it comes as no big surprise when you think about it, because there is at least one meeting per day almost every day of the year.
+In the UK alone horse racing is a multibillion-pound industry, and it comes as no big surprise when you think about it because there is at least one meeting per day almost every day of the year.

 How to study horse racing form